Watch the video above and talk about it with a group or mentor. Learn more.

 - 1 John 1:10 says, “If we claim we have not sinned, we are calling God a liar and showing that his word has no place in our hearts.”
 Many of us can “make God a liar” by acting like our sins aren’t sins.
-We have entered a condition of untruthfulness.
-We’re lying to ourselves.

 - For a person to get to a place of callousness toward sin, it’s often because they haven’t softened their conscience toward God.
 They don’t have a rich prayer life.
 They don’t fast.
 They don’t study the Bible.
 They show up to church out of obligation and are checked-out while there.
 They don’t serve.
 They don’t give.
-They don’t tell the people they know about Jesus or offer to mentor and disciple others.
+They don’t tell the people they know about Jesus or offer to disciple others.

 - It’s hard to “fake” your faith when you’re living life with other Christians and mentoring and serving others.
 This is one of the reasons we should all be connected to other believers – accountability and confession.

-If you’re playing games with your sin, stop!
+- If you’re playing games with your sin, stop!
 Don’t just confess it to yourself.
 Confess it to God and confess it to a trusted friend or mentor who has your spiritual well-being in mind.
 Trust that God will honor your faithfulness and that he will provide avenues for you to escape sin.

 1 Corinthians 10:13 The temptations in your life are no different from what others experience.
 And God is faithful.
 He will not allow the temptation to be more than you can stand.
 When you are tempted, he will show you a way out so that you can endure.